-- Not all STIs have any symptoms – the only way to know for sure if you have an STI is to get a sexual health test.
+- Not all STIs have noticeable symptoms – the only way to be sure is to get a sexual health test.

-Getting a sexual health test is a simple and effective way to take care of yourself, and your sexual partner/s.
+Getting a sexual health test is a simple and effective way to take care of yourself and your sexual partner/s.
 Everyone who has sex with casual sexual partners should have a sexual health check at least once a year.
-People who inject drugs also should also test regularly.
+People who inject drugs should also test regularly.

 Where to Test

 We’ve put together a map of sites across the ACT offering free or very low-cost tests, making finding, booking and getting a test quick and simple.
 Some sites offer testing without requiring a Medicare card, and results are often available via SMS.
 Click on the dark green map menu, or view in full screen to see information about each site, including contact information.

 There are a range of different tests available and can include:

 - Swabs (oral, anal, and vaginal)

 - Visual examination (checking for physical symptoms of particular STIs)

 During your appointment, the clinician will discuss any behaviour indicating STI risk since your last test to decide which tests to take.
 Blood samples and oral swabs are collected by the clinician, while urine samples and anal/vaginal swabs are self-collected in privacy.

 It is important that you let your clinician know if you have any signs or symptoms that you think might be an STI, or any unusual changes.
 These changes could include rashes, sores, itches, lumps, unusual smells or discharges.
 Some STIs such as warts and genital herpes are not tested as part of a standard STI screening unless there are symptoms.
 So it’s important to be honest with your clinician and understand that they are bound by confidentiality.